This article was published in February 2016 and updated in December 2018

 3) Celebrate the Quebec Winter Carnival

-No trip to Quebec City during winter is complete without celebrating the Winter Carnival (Carnaval de Quebec).
+No winter trip is complete without celebrating the Quebec City Winter Carnival (Carnaval de Quebec).
 The annual event features massive snow sculptures, family-friendly rides and activities, street parties and of course the world’s most famous seven-foot snowman, Bonhomme.

 Most of the fun happens on the Plains of Abraham near the parliament building, where Bonhomme’s Ice Palace is front and centre.
 Visitors can tour the palace (and hopefully get a meet and greet with the jolly fellow), then head into the fair grounds to hop on the ferris wheel, go dog sledding, enjoy a horse-drawn sleigh ride, make their own maple taffy, or even slide into a zorb to become a human bowling ball.

 Events away from the grounds include a fun night parade, taking a snow bath, and a canoe race through the frozen ice chunks that float down the Saint Lawrence River.
-The Winter Carnival runs every year from the end of January to mid-February.
+The Winter Carnival runs every year from the end of January to mid-February, and is considered one of the best things to do in Quebec City.

 4) Eat sweet maple taffy